-Spinal cord injury – Medical professionals refer to spinal cord injuries as “complete” or “incomplete.”
-For patients with a “complete” injury, they lose sensation and motor function below the point of injury to their spinal cord.
-Patients with an “incomplete” injury have limited sensation and motor function below the injury point.
+Medical professionals refer to spinal cord injuries as “complete” or “incomplete.”
+Patients with a “complete” injury, they lose sensation and motor function below the point of injury to their spinal cord.
+Conversely, patients with an “incomplete” injury have limited sensation and motor function below the injury point.

-Broken bones – During an accident, bones can break in more than one place or even become crushed, requiring surgery.
-In cases involving vehicle collisions with motorcycles, bicycles, or pedestrians, bone breaks can be extremely catastrophic.
+During an accident, bones can break in more than one place or even become crushed, requiring surgery.
+Bone breaks can be extremely catastrophic in cases involving vehicle collisions with motorcycles, bicycles, or pedestrians.

 Multiple breaks, especially when accompanied by other serious injuries, often require a long hospital stay.
-Many patients need extensive physical therapy once they have begun to recover, as well as occupational therapy to relearn simple tasks.
+In addition, many patients need extensive physical therapy once they have begun to recover, as well as occupational therapy to relearn simple tasks.
 The same is true for neck and back injuries, which can leave patients in a brace and with severe pain as they heal.

 A person's negligence or reckless behavior can cause any number of serious injuries.
 Someone's decision to drive drunk, distracted, or aggressively can wreck more than a car—it can wreck another person's life.